Swendude/JS-functions/index.md

 - A Function may 'act on' some (or multiple) things, we call this the *arguments*.
 E.g. 'Banana' or 'Knives'. _Some function do not 'act on' anything but just produce results (e.g 'Smiling')._
 - A Function produces a *result*, this may be an effect like 'knives being thrown in a pattern' or it may be a thing like 'Peeled banana'.

-I hope this made sense, even tough it's a bit artifical this analogy work pretty well to get a feel for functions without thinking about code yet.
-We will get to code soon enough but before continueing spent some time on the following exercises:
+It's as simple as that!
+We will get to code soon enough but before you continue spent some time on the following exercises:

 > _Ex 1.
 Write down 10 examples of functions you encounter in real life, giver their *name, arguments (if any) and result*_